Lindsi Cutshall: Club career

-Club

-Sky Blue FC

 Cutshall was the fourth overall pick in the inaugural National Women's Soccer League draft, going to Sky Blue FC.

 She sat out the 2016 season.

-International
+International career

 Cutshall was named to the 20-player United States U-23 roster that represented the United States in the Four Nations Tournament in La Manga, Spain from February 22 – March 5, 2013.

 Personal life

 Cutshall is a member of the Church of Jesus Christ of Latter-day Saints (LDS Church).
 She married Rich Cutshall in the summer of 2012.